 Some links in this post may be affiliate links

-Polyscias fruticosa is one of the best indoor trees and bears dark-green, glossy leaves which appear divided and are about 10 cm long.
+Polyscias fruticosa also called Ming Aralia is among favored indoor trees and bears dark-green, glossy leaves which appear divided and are about 10 cm long.

 Ming Aralia is a perennial, evergreen shrub or dwarf tree which grows slowly but can eventually reach the height of 6 feet.
 The ferny leaves droop gracefully from narrow branches that grow straight up and forms a multi-layered beautiful plant.